When Disaster Strikes

 In 2010, I was busy planning a family trip to Jamaica and could not have been more excited.
 My husband Jason and I had first visited this island nation in 1993 and fell in love with it.
 We were delighted to return with our two kids so we could introduce them to the beautiful beaches, tasty island food, and excellent reggae music.
 Then, news stories started to break about violence in the Jamaican capital of Kingston, the result of a U.S. extradition request for a drug lord, Christopher Coke.
 While our resort was on the opposite side of the island, the escalating nature of the violence concerned us and we seriously considered cancelling the trip.

-How people respond when disaster strikes varies widely, and in reality, there is no right or wrong answer.
+How people respond when disaster strikes vary widely, and in reality, there is no right or wrong answer.
 So let’s consider options according to the type of incident: violent or terrorist attack, health crisis, and natural disaster.

 A Violent or Terrorist Attack